fragmetric-labs/.github/profile/README.md

-## Hi there 👋
+## We are Fragmetric 👋

-We are actively building a pulbic SDK and toolchain for developers and operators on the Fragmetric Restaking Platform based on Solana blockhain ecosystem.
+Fragmetric is a native liquid restaking protocol on Solana, with a vision of enhancing the Solana ecosystem's security and economic potential.
+Through implementing advantage of Solana's token extension, Fragmetric has effectively implemented NCN reward distribution.
+Furthermore, Fragmetric designed practical solutions, the Normalized Token Program for leveraging various LSTs in restaking platforms.
+Fragmetric’s mission is to build a secure, transparent, and highly efficient restaking infrastructure that empowers users and supports the stability of the Solana's restaking ecosystem.

 Stay tuned for more detailed documentation coming soon.